Three Eclectic Players Take New Leadership Roles

 Perhaps Jersey summed it up best: “I see steady, healthy growth in the future for the Festival.
 There is so much opportunity; it’s a real exciting time to be working here.
 I am so grateful, so full of gratitude, that this has happened in my life.”

 Tickets are now on sale for the Festival’s fifty-seventh season, which will run from June 28 to October 13.
-This year’s plays are Henry VI Part One, The Merchant of Venice, The Merry Wives of Windsor, Othello, Big River, The Foreigner, An Iliad, The Liar, and Pearl’s in the House.
-For more information and tickets visit www.bard.org or call 1-800-PLAYTIX.
+This year’s plays are Henry VI Part One, The Merchant of Venice, The Merry Wives of Windsor, Othello, Big River, The Foreigner, An Iliad, and The Liar*.* For more information and tickets visit www.bard.org or call 1-800-PLAYTIX.